agentflare-ai/go-pipeline/README.md

-# Pipeline
+## Pipeline

-A generic, type-safe middleware pipeline implementation for Go 1.24+ with context support and storage pooling.
+A generic, type-safe middleware pipeline implementation for Go 1.24+ with context support and parallel composition helpers.

 ## Overview

 Pipeline provides a flexible middleware pattern for chaining processing functions together.
-It uses Go generics to provide type-safe operations on any sink and input types, with built-in context cancellation and shared storage between pipeline stages.
+It uses Go generics to provide type-safe operations on any sink and input types, with built-in context cancellation.

 ## Features

 * **Generic Types**: Type-safe pipeline with support for any context (`C`), sink (`O`), and input (`I`) types
 * **Pipeline Composition**: Pipelines can be used as pipes in other pipelines via the `Pipe` method
 * **Context Cancellation**: Full support for context-based cancellation at any pipeline stage
-* **Storage Pooling**: Built-in sync.Pool for efficient storage management across executions
 * **Non-Recursive**: Pre-built next functions eliminate stack depth concerns
 * **Short-Circuiting**: Pipes can skip downstream processing by not calling `next()`
 * **Error Propagation**: Errors bubble up through the chain automatically